YongoDavid/Demo-repo/README.md

 still going over the things ive done sooo far from my class github repo

 lets learn and code some more

+API's and ferch Api are a bit diffreent

+fetch api is a tool that is usied to manage requests and response with certain protocals while API's are what make software / client wnd server side interact with each other